HMO regulations and safety

 Property conditions

-We use the Housing Health and Safety Rating System (HHSRS) to assess defects within all private rented properties, including Houses in Multiple Occupation (HMOs).
+We use the Housing Health and Safety Rating System (HHSRS) to assess defects within all private rented properties.
+This includes Houses in Multiple Occupation (HMOs).

 Management regulations

 The Management of Houses in Multiple Occupation (England) Regulations 2006 require that owners or managers of an HMO ensure that the property is maintained in a safe condition.
-They must also ensure that gas and electricity supplies are maintained and that reasonable standards of management are applied.
+They must also maintain gas and electricity supplies and apply reasonable standards of management.

 Fire safety

-The landlord of an HMO is responsible for producing a fire risk assessment for each property individually.
+The landlord of an HMO is responsible for producing a fire risk assessment for each individual property.

 Amenities and space standards needed in an HMO